codingforpleasure/customized-workspace/Ubuntu/useful-resources/nlp.md

 * Word2vec is a group of related models that are used to produce word embeddings

+* Another point to think about is information vs domain knowledge.
+For example, let’s consider word embeddings (word2vec) and bag of words representations.
+While both of them can have the entire information about which words are in a sentence, word embeddings also include **domain knowledge like relationship between words and such**.

 * Word2vec takes as its input a large corpus of text and produces a vector space, typically of several hundred dimensions, with each unique word in the corpus being assigned a corresponding vector in the space.